 Wraps as a cheaper alternative to paint.

 There is a time to paint and a time to wrap.
 That said, the cost of wrap vs paint is an important factor when making a decision.
 In most circumstances, a car wrap job will cost the same as painting your car.
-Of course, price varies on quality.
-A low quality paint job will likely cost less than a high quality wrap, and vise versa.
+Of course, price varies depending on quality.
+A low quality paint job will cost less than a high quality wrap, and vice versa.
 In the end, you want a high-quality result.
 A high-quality result doesn’t come cheap.

-The problem is, most people think of paint as being all the same and wraps as being all the same.
+Comparatively, most people think of paint as being all the same and wraps as being all the same.
 They often make the mistake of comparing an average paint job with a high-quality wrap where the price might be similar, but the end results are nothing but.

-This all said, here is the number one thing you need to know when it comes to making a decision whether to wrap your car or paint your car:
+Correspondingly, here is the number one thing you need to know when it comes to making a decision whether to wrap your car or paint your car:

 If your paint is good, you wrap.
 If your paint is bad, you paint.

 Wrap vs Paint – When can a wrap be cheaper?

 Earlier I mentioned a few exceptions were car wraps can be cheaper than paint.
 Let’s look at them below.